 Once you are of retirement age, you will receive benefits from the Social Security Retirement Benefits program.
 Your SSDI disability benefits will end and retirement benefits begin, as you cannot receive both types of benefits at the same time.
 It is usually not a significant change in income between these types of benefits.

-How Can You Lose SSI Disability Benefits in Oklahoma?
+How Can You Lose Disability Benefits in Oklahoma?

 If your income has increased, you could be expecting a decrease in Oklahoma SSI disability payments.
 If your combined earned and unearned income surpasses the SSI income limits, you may risk losing your Oklahoma SSI disability benefits altogether.

-The Social Security Administration factors in the following “unearned” sources of income when determining your continued disability benefit eligibility:
+In a process called redetermination, the Social Security Administration reviews your income, resources and living arrangements.
+The following sources of “unearned” income could factor into determining your continued disability benefit eligibility:

 - Child support, alimony